This picture got your attention, didn’t it?

-Imagine, you get stopped in your home town by a Latin, asking in Spanish where the grocery store is located.
+Imagine you get stopped in your home country by a Latin person who asks in Spanish where the grocery store is located.
 What would you say?
+Most would answer, “Why don’t you learn English”?
+Am I right or not?

 Tourist or resident

-I know expats who have lived here for many years and they don’t even try to speak Spanish.
-When you go to a restaurant in Jaco Beach you can expect the waiter to speak English because most people who visit Jaco Beach are tourists.
+I know expats who have lived here for many years, and they don’t even try to speak Spanish.
+You can expect the waiter in a restaurant in Jaco Beach to speak English.

-If you go to a fancy restaurant in Escazu, you might find the owner or a waiter who speaks English.
-But when you go to the farmer’s market in Atenas to buy fruits and vegetables or you buy meat in the central market of Grecia you need to speak Spanish, or at least try to.
+But when you go to the farmer’s market in Atenas to buy fruits and vegetables or meat in the central market of Grecia, you need to speak Spanish, or at least try to.

-If you are a resident it is a matter of having respect for the locals.
+If you are a resident, it is a matter of respecting the locals.
 Please, I beg you to learn basic Spanish before moving to Costa Rica.
 It also makes living in Costa Rica so much easier for you.

 Kids and adults